-Allow your bone broth to cool completely after you’ve finished boiling it.
+Allow your homemade bone broth to cool completely after you’ve finished boiling it.
 Anything you haven’t used up by this point should be strained into clean jars and stored in the fridge for 5-7 days.

 You can use the broth straight from the fridge in your favorite soups or stews.
 If you want a cup to drink, pour some in a small pot and warm over the stove.

 Freezing Bone Broth For Long Term Storage